odoo/documentation/content/applications/websites/website/configuration/translate.rst

 To allow translation of your website, you must first :doc:`install <../../../general/users/language>` the required languages and add them to your website.
-To do so, go to :menuselection:`Website --> Configuration --> Settings` and click :guilabel:`Install languages` in the :guilabel:`Website info` section.
+To do so, go to :menuselection:`Website --> Configuration --> Settings` and click :icon:`fa-arrow-right` :guilabel:`Install languages` in the :guilabel:`Website Info` section.
 In the dialog box that opens, select the :guilabel:`Languages` you want from the dropdown menu, tick the required :guilabel:`Websites to translate`, and click :guilabel:`Add`.

-To edit your website's languages, go to :menuselection:`Website –> Configuration –> Settings` and add/remove the required languages in/from the :guilabel:`Languages` field in the :guilabel:`Website info` section.
+To edit your website's languages, go to :menuselection:`Website -–> Configuration -–> Settings` and add/remove the required languages in/from the :guilabel:`Languages` field in the :guilabel:`Website info` section.